 12. Explore Ásbyrgi canyon

-Ásbyrgi is a wide canyon in the shape of a horseshoe whose sheer cliff faces rise up to 100 m (328 ft.) above the canyon floor.
-The canyon measures 3.5 km (2.17 mi.) in length and over 1 km (0.62 mi.) in width.
-At one end lies a small pond, Botnstjörn, surrounded by lush thickets of birch, willow, fir, larch, and pine trees.
-Eyjan, a distinctive rock formation that measures 250 m (820 ft.) at its widest, rises up from the center of the canyon.
+Ásbyrgi is a unique horseshoe-shaped canyon in Iceland, with cliffs rising 100 m (328 ft.) above a 3.5 km (2.17 mi.) long and 1 km (0.62 mi.) wide floor.
+Home to a pond, Botnstjörn, and diverse vegetation, the canyon’s central feature is Eyjan, a 250 m (820 ft.) wide rock formation.
 The combination of cliffs, plateaus, and verdant vegetation make this area a photographer’s dream.

 Ásbyrgi is part of the Diamon Circle tour route.
 Read more about it here.